mikaelvesavuori/aws-serverless-utils/README.md

 import { end } from 'aws-serverless-utils';

 // One example could be...
-return end(); // Returns a 201 with no message and CORS headers
+return await end(); // Returns a 200 with CORS headers but no message
 ```

 ## Functions